dwhelan/ecto_csv/README.md

 end
 ```

-## To do
-- handle header row with blank cells (allow code to specify name or column number)

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/data_conv](https://hexdocs.pm/data_conv).